q-optimize/c3/docs/optimal_control.rst

         ]
     ]

-We can look at the two parameters this opt_map specified with
+We can look at the parameter values this opt_map specified with

 .. code-block:: python